 Handmade gifts to honor Joel: Another love language of mine.
 Some of you are so gifted and talented and have already offered to make things for us to honor that sweet man of mine…jewelry, memory quilt, portrait painting, shadow boxes, prayer shawl, pillows from some of his shirts, etc. We welcome any and all ideas in this category!!!

 House cleaning: We’ve already been gifted one house cleaning, and that was HUGE!
 That would certainly be welcomed again!
-A schedule for this is already being taken care of along with the volunteers!

 Massage/mani-pedi/spa day: This sounds so trivial, but when your whole world falls apart, and the love of your life is suddenly gone…you no longer have someone reminding you of your beauty and worth.
 Sometimes…a little pampering can go a long way!
 I’m still looking for a hairdresser in the area too.
 Anyone you care to recommend?

 Amazon Shoppers – I know many of you shop on Amazon.
 If you do, would you consider using my referral link…just click HERE and shop for whatever you need?
 It’s just another small way I can earn a few pennies, and they add up over time.

 That’s what I can think of right now.
 I’ll tweak the list as things are handled or if something else needs be added.
 But, here’s a way to start if you feel led to help a twice-widowed woman and her former orphans.